Division of Barton

 The Division of Barton is an Australian electoral division in the state of New South Wales.
+It is located in the inner south west of Sydney.
+It is currently represented by Labor MP Ash Ambihaipahar.

 History

 The division was created in 1922 and is named for Sir Edmund Barton, the first Prime Minister of Australia.
-For most of its history, Barton has been a marginal seat.
-Although it was held by the Australian Labor Party for most of the time after 1940, it has been won by the Liberals (or their predecessors) at "high-tide" elections.
+For much of its history, Barton has been a marginal seat, held by the Australian Labor Party for most of the time after 1940, but won by the Liberals (or their predecessors) at "high-tide" elections.

 Barton's most prominent member has been Dr H. V. Evatt, who was Leader of the Labor Party between 1951 and 1960.
 After seeing his majority more than halved in 1949, and nearly being defeated in 1951 and 1955, he transferred to the safe seat of Hunter in 1958.
 A former minister in the Hawke and Keating ministries, Gary Punch, held the seat for Labor between 1983 and 1996.
 Robert McClelland, Attorney-General in the Rudd and Gillard governments, held the seat for Labor between 1996 and 2013.